michaellomuscio/API_Based_ChatGPT_Portal/README.md

 Clear the conversation at any time

 ## Prerequisites
 An API key from OpenAI.
-You can get one by signing up at OpenAI's website.
+You can get one by signing up at [OpenAI's website](https://openai.com/).
+Make sure that you are fimilar with OpenAI's terms of service!
+You are responsible for honoring the terms of service.

 ## Setup
 1. Download each of the four files (index.html, script.js, styles.css, instructions.html) and put them in the same folder.